* EXTENDED DEADLINE UNTIL DECEMBER 1 2014*

 - 7 Doctoral Fellowships

 starting in April 2015 for 1,5 years (18 months).

 Another year (12 months) or even up to 1,5 years (18 months) of funding might be provided, depending on the extension of the funding period for the Training Group through the German Research Council.

-The DFG-Research Training Group invites applications for 7 Doctoral Fellowships starting in October, 2013, for up to 3 years.
-Funding amounts to € 1,300 per month; additional funding for travel grants etc. will also be available.
+The scholarship amounts to € 1,300 per month; additional funding for travel grants etc. will also be available.

 Teaching and discussions will be bilingual.
 Applicants must therefore have an adequate comprehension level of both English and German, and speak at least one of these languages fluently.
 Please provide some evidence and/or documentation of your language competence.

 Applications are submitted via an online platform, where you can upload all the necessary documents (see below) in PDF or JPEG.
 You can access the application website here.